crisbia/bse/README.md

 **NB: This project is going through some modernization work at the moment.
-The version on 'main' is an initial drop of some pretty old code in an unstable state.**
+The version on 'main' is an initial drop of some pretty old code in an unstable state.
+The code mostly originated around 2007, years before the C++11 standard was finalized.**

 **BSE – Bi-dimensional Simulation Environment**